annekegh/mcdiff/README.md

 See LICENSE file.

 ### Authors
-- An Ghysels, University of Ghent
+- An Ghysels, Ghent University
 - Gerhard Hummer, MPI for Biophysics